-Olivet is continuing to follow the guidance of the Centers for Disease Control and Prevention (CDC) and the Illinois Department of Public Health (IDPH) to create operational guidelines.
-We've created an Olivet Experience document to outline these guidelines for the 2020-21 academic year.
-(Updated 06/25/20)
+University operations will align with the guidelines established by the Centers for Disease Control and Prevention (CDC) and the Illinois Department of Public Health (IDPH).
+We’ve created a Health & Safety Protocols document to outline protocols and policies for the 2020-21 academic year.
+(Updated 8/5/20)

 - Is there a hotline for COVID-19 questions?